aspect-build/rules_lint/README.md

 This leads to some minor differences in how they are used in rules_lint.

+We treat type-checkers as a build tool, not as a linter.
+This is for a few reasons:

+- They are commonly distributed along with compilers.
+  In compiled languages like Java, types are required in order for the compiler to emit executable bytecode at all.
+  In interpreted languages they're still often linked, e.g. TypeScript does both "compiling" to JavaScript and also type-checking.
+  This suggests that rules for a language should include the type-checker, e.g. we expect Sorbet to be integrated with rules_ruby.
+- We think most developers want "error" semantics for type-checks: the whole repository should successfully type-check or you cannot commit the change. rules_lint is optimized for "warning" semantics, where we produce report files and it's up to the Dev Infra team how to present those, for example only on changed files.
+- You can only type-check a library if its dependencies were checkable, which means short-circuiting execution. rules_lint currently runs linters on every node in the dependency graph, including any whose dependencies have lint warnings.

 ## Available tools

 | Language                  | Formatter             | Linter(s)        |